 Uluru, also known as Ayers Rock, is an isolated sandstone mountain near the geographic center of Australia.
 The monolithic formation is 600 million years old, and it is a sacred site for the Anangu, the Aboriginal people of the region.

 Bruce Munro is a British artist who is known for large, immersive light installations.
-He first imagined Field of Light during a trip to Uluru in 1992, then experimented with materials and forms for the next two decades.
+He first imagined Field of Light during a trip to Uluru in 1992, then experimented with materials and forms for more than a decade.

 “I wanted to create an illuminated field of stems that, like the dormant seed in a dry desert, would burst into bloom at dusk with gentle rhythms of light under a blazing blanket of stars.”